sony/nnabla/doc/python/tutorial/graph_converters.rst

 -----------------------

-In NVIDIA latest GPU architectures since Volta, it supports TensorCore to accelerate the computatoinal performance.
+In NVIDIA latest GPU architectures since Volta, it supports TensorCore to accelerate the computational performance.
 To boost the performance as maximum as possible, we need the channel-last tensor format aka NHWC.
 In NNabla, the default tensor format is the channel first aka NCHW, so as to utilize TensorCore, we need to change the tensor format to NHWC format.

-ChannelLastModifier convert a network with NCHW tesnor format to another network with NHWC tensor format.
+ChannelLastModifier convert a network with NCHW tensor format to another network with NHWC tensor format.

 .. code:: ipython3